sindresorhus/ora/readme.md

 Type: `boolean`<br>
 Default: `false`

-Consume stdin input(except Ctrl+C) while running if it is TTY.
+Discard stdin input(except Ctrl+C) while running if it is TTY.
 Setting it to `true` will prevent spinner from twitching on input, outputting broken lines on `enter` presses, and prevent buffering of input for following reads or commands run after current process exits while spinner is running.

 ### Instance